Undergraduate Courses

 Applicants based on the island of Ireland must attend in person, international applicants can attend over Zoom.

-Applicants who are successful in their application for the BA (Hons) in Acting at the first stage, and progress to the 2nd Round of auditions for the full-time degree but are not offered a place on the 3rd and Final Round of auditions for this course are still under consideration for the Foundation Diploma in Acting and Theatre.
+Applicants who are successful in their application for the Bachelor (Hons) in Acting at the first stage, and progress to the second Round of auditions for the full-time degree but are not offered a place on the third and Final Round of auditions for this course are still under consideration for the Foundation Diploma in Acting & Theatre.
 These applicants will be assessed for their suitability to the Foundation Diploma on the basis of their work on their second round audition, and do not need to attend the separate final round audition described above.

-Candidates who are successful up to the final round of auditions for the BA (Hons) in Acting course and have also applied for the Foundation Diploma in Acting and Theatre and are not offered a place on the degree, will still be in consideration for the Foundation Diploma and their results will be communicated in May 2025.
+Candidates who are successful up to the final round of auditions for the Bachelor (Hons) in Acting course and have also applied for the Foundation Diploma in Acting & Theatre and are not offered a place on the degree, will still be in consideration for the Foundation Diploma and their results will be communicated in May 2026.

-Applicants will be informed on whether they have been admitted to the Foundation Diploma in Acting and Theatre on the first week of May 2025.
+Applicants will be informed on whether they have been admitted to the Foundation Diploma in Acting & Theatre on the first week of May 2026.

-A guide to choosing the right monologue can be found here
+A guide to choosing the right speeches can be found here

 Auditions outside Ireland

-Applicants from outside of Ireland will be given the opportunity to audition online over Zoom.
+Applicants from outside of the island of Ireland will be given the opportunity to audition online over Zoom.

 All times displayed on our website are GMT (Dublin time).